Filed Under Health

 Hill District ambulance service revolutionized healthcare, establishing a model for emergency medical services emulated nationwide.

-In the blistering summer heat of 1968, the first ambulance of its kind wails down the street, and as it comes to a screeching halt, out hops emergency medical service professional John Moon.
-Like the ambulance, Mr. Moon is also a first of sorts.
-He is one of the first professionally medically trained men to serve the Hill community of Pittsburgh, Pennsylvania.
-As an Emergency Medical Service (EMS) member, Mr. Moon provides lifesaving emergency medical care en route to a hospital in the back of a moving vehicle.
-He does all this in the name of serving his community, The Hill District.
+In the blistering summer heat of 1968, the first ambulance of its kind wailed down the street, and as it came to a screeching halt, out hopped emergency medical service professional John Moon.
+Like the ambulance, Mr. Moon was also a first of sorts: one of the first professionally medically trained men to serve the Hill community of Pittsburgh, Pennsylvania.
+As an Emergency Medical Service (EMS) member, Mr. Moon provided lifesaving emergency medical care en route to a hospital in the back of a moving vehicle.
+He did all this in the name of serving his community, The Hill District.

 Not only was an ambulance equipped with an EMS professional a sight to see in 1968, but even more surprising was that the EMS professional was a Black man, at a time when America was torn by racial strife.
 The ability of Mr. Moon to attain such an important job and give back to his community would not have been possible without the Freedom House Ambulance Service.